Have you considered housesitting?

 How do you know the sit or sitter is right for you?

 Using a service like Trusted Housesitters gives you a lot of assurance.
 Regular users of the service will have built up a portfolio of references and levels of verification.
 After an assignment both the house and pet owners and the sitters are encouraged to feedback on the experience.

 Read the reviews.
 Look at the photos of the house and the pets.
 Make sure you are confident with the requests of the house sit and the needs and types of pets.
 Will you need a car or will you be able to use theirs?

 I was recently approached to look after a house and two horses.
 I declined as I have no experience with horses.
 Another sitter told me that they had declined an assignment after meeting the dogs.
 The dog were very boisterous and she suspected they could be aggressive with her if the owners were not there.
 To test this she asked the owners to come out of the house with her and give her the house keys.
 She then went to the front door to open it and the dogs barked very aggressively and threw themselves at the door.
 The owners were shocked.
 And lost a sitter.

 Some assignments ask for you to clean the house and look after the garden.
 Do you want to do this?
 Others will have a gardener and a cleaner as does my current sit.
-I keep the house tidy of course and water a couple of plants in pots but I don’t have to, nor want to clean a big house and mow a lawn.
+It goes without saying that we keep the house tidy and water a couple of plants in pots but I don’t have to, nor want to clean a big house and mow a lawn.

-I sold a big house so I didn’t have to do these jobs.
-I concentrate on keeping the dogs happy and catching up with my writing and reading.
+One of the motivators of selling a big house was so I didn’t have to do these jobs.
+The DH and I concentrate on keeping the dogs happy and I use the time catching up with my writing and reading.
 I don’t mind watering the plants and cleaning a small house.
 I do expect the house to be clean when I arrive.

 Write an amazing profile